glu-lang/glu-book/_docs/gil.md

 %1 = string_literal $String, "Hello, world!"
 ```

+The first argument is the type of the string result (String, *Char, ...), and the second argument is the content.

 #### `function_ptr`

-The `function_ptr` instruction creates a constant function pointer value.
+The `function_ptr` instruction creates a constant function pointer value from a global function or operator.

 ```gil
 %1 = function_ptr @main : $() -> Void